-The Scrum Team consists of a Product Owner, a Scrum Master and the Developers.
+The Scrum Team consists of a Product Owner, a Scrum Master and the Development Team.
 A Scrum Team is self-organizing and preferably multidisciplinary.
-The team consists of a maximum of 10 people.

 Product Owner

 The goal of the Product Owner is to maximize the customer value the Scrum Team delivers.
 Every project has one single Product Owner who has the mandate to set the priorities regarding the work that will be delivered.